w3f/Grants-Program/applications/Prediqs.md

 ### Evidence of Need

 Surveys and market analyses highlight the growing interest in decentralized prediction markets.
-The current centralized models face scalability issues and lack transparency, making Prediqs’ decentralized approach a significant improvement.
+The current centralized models face scalability issues and lack transparency, making Prediqs' decentralized approach a significant improvement.

 ### What Makes Prediqs Different From Other Prediction Markets?

-Unlike existing platforms, Prediqs emphasizes **user-generated markets** and Polkadot’s cross-chain capabilities.
+Unlike existing platforms, Prediqs emphasizes **user-generated markets** and Polkadot's cross-chain capabilities.
 These ensure scalability and broader integration possibilities compared to siloed platforms.
+Our AI-powered analytics layer also provides users with intelligence and insights that are unavailable on competing platforms, creating a more informed and efficient prediction experience.

 ---